 Here are some rules to adhere to to be a great partner that people want to roll with:

-People come into the gym to train, not talk.
+People walk into a Brazilian Jiu-Jitsu Dojo to train, not talk.
 Although it is fine to have friendly conversations with your partner do not be the individual that talks the entire time while drilling a move.
 There are many reasons that talking during live rounds and drilling is not advised.

 Your partner may not say anything because they do not want to be rude or come off as an asshole.

 It is important to self-reflect here.
 If you find yourself messing around and talking too much in a training session you are not being a good training partner.
 Everyone has different goals when they walk through the door and step foot on the mats.

 Some people want to become high-level competitors, and some want to just perfect a craft as a hobby by staying focused and consistent, but NO ONE’s goal is to walk in and talk while they are supposed to train.